Stellar streams and dark substructure: the diffusion regime: Impact of orbital dynamics

 where $\vx$ is the perturbed position, $\vx_0$ is the unperturbed position, and $\langle\vorb\rangle$ is the time-averaged orbital velocity.
-The perturbation $\delta x_\parallel$ defined in this way is plotted in the left panel of Fig.~\ref{fig:dx} (solid curves), where it is evident that the $1/\vorb$ rescaling has eliminated the growth in the oscillation amplitude.
+The perturbation $\delta x_\parallel$ defined in this way is plotted in the left-hand panel of Fig.~\ref{fig:dx} (solid curves), where it is evident that the $1/\vorb$ rescaling has eliminated the growth in the oscillation amplitude.
 After many orbital periods, the oscillations in $\delta x_\parallel$ are much smaller than the secular component, so in our analysis we neglect the oscillatory motion and set

-where $\Delta v_\parallel$ is the component of the velocity injection parallel to $\vvorb$ and $t$ is the time elapsed since the velocity injection.
+where $\Delta v_\parallel$ is the component of the velocity kick parallel to $\vvorb$ and $t$ is the time elapsed since the kick.
 For the same reason, we neglect perturbation components $\delta x_\perp$ perpendicular to $\vvorb$.
-The parameter $\Lambda<0$ is a function of the time of the velocity injection; it varies over an orbital period because the efficiency of a velocity injection depends on the instantaneous orbital velocity.\footnote{For instance, the energy injection is $\Delta E=\vvorb\cdot\Delta v$, so velocity kicks are most efficient at pericentre when $\vorb$ is highest.} In our simplified analysis, we treat $\Lambda$ as a random variable.
+The parameter $\Lambda<0$, which is the mean slope of the solid black curve in the left-hand panel of Fig.~\ref{fig:dx}, is a function of the time of the kick; it varies over an orbital period because the efficiency of a kick depends on the instantaneous orbital velocity.\footnote{For instance, the energy injection is $\Delta E=\vvorb\cdot\Delta v$, so velocity kicks are most efficient at pericentre when $\vorb$ is highest.} In our simplified analysis, we treat $\Lambda$ as a random variable.

 One problem remains.
 Due to the transformation in Eq.~(\ref{pertframe}), the relationship between distance scales along the stream and distance scales associated with the substructure environment varies over the orbital period.
 Within the stream's co-scaling frame, a velocity injection accumulated over many orbital periods becomes